Learn about free on-demand learning

 advisors nominated by their national medical society; and at least one physician from the Blue Cross Blue Shield Association, the

 American Health Insurance Plans, the American Hospital Association, and the Centers for Medicare & Medicaid Services.
-There are also
+There are also two seats reserved on the CPT Health Care Professionals Advisory Committee which include a member from the American Academy of Professional Coders and the American Health Information Management Association.

 The Panel works with national medical societies and other stakeholders on the procedural code set on appropriate nomenclature as it is relevant to the